-- Central 7 m wide piperack running longitudinally at the centre of the FLNG, supported via grillage to strong points on the hull structure. - Process and utility modules ranging in size up to potentially 6000 tonnes arranged either side of the piperack - Mooring turret near the bow. - Flare boom and Turret at the bow - Safety gradient from the turret to living quarters at the stern - Offloading of LNG and Condensate on the side utilizing arms.
+- Central 7 m wide piperack running longitudinally at the centre of the FLNG, supported via grillage to strong points on the hull structure. - Process and utility modules ranging in size up to potentially 6000 tonnes arranged either side of the piperack - Flare boom and turret at the bow - Safety gradient from the turret to living quarters at the stern - Offloading of LNG and Condensate on the side utilizing arms.

 The process units are, as far as possible, arranged to minimise the piping by flowing through the sequence of treatment units from inlet at the turret through to liquid closer to the stern.
 The process unit modules are sized based on typical equipment size and count but footprint is governed by the assumption that each module will have a similar truss line spacing to the liquefaction or half of that value to allow consistent design.
 For the liquefaction modules a structural frame spacing of 18 m allows for up to a 4 m gap between the edge of the piperack and module framings.
-This allows for perimeter walkways on the modules and pipe bends as pipes enter and leave the main piperack.
+This allows for perimeter walkways on the modules and pipe bends as pipes enter and leave the main pipe rack and results in an overall footprint of 26m x 45m.

-8. Cost Estimate
+9. Cost Estimate